isaac-darling/ai-server/README.md

 # AI-Server
-An HTTP server who responded to post requests containing images the result of running a pre-trained model on them.
+An HTTP server who responded to post requests with the result of running a pre-trained model on a provided image.

 ## Notes: